GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
-Now they have two problems.
+> ### If you can get today’s work done today, but you do it in such a way that you can’t possibly get tomorrow’s work done tomorrow, then you lose.
 >
-> ~ *Jamie Zawinski*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts